Darmstadtium: Discovery

 Two more atoms followed on November 12 and 17.
-(Yet another was originally reported to have been found on November 11, but it turned out to be based on data fabricated by Victor Ninov, and was then retracted.)
+(Yet another was originally reported to have been found on November 11, but it turned out to be based on data fabricated by Victor Ninov, and was later retracted.)

 In the same series of experiments, the same team also carried out the reaction using heavier nickel-64 ions.
 During two runs, 9 atoms of ^{271}Ds were convincingly detected by correlation with known daughter decay properties: